jaredcwhite/funky/README.md

+The definitive tool to create your own class-less based css utilities.

 ## Getting started

 Funky is a CLI tool, you can install it globally or you can run it when you need it by using `npx`.